Cray-HPE/hms-compcredentials/README.md

 ## Protecting Sensitive Data

-Theh CompCredStore interface will always hide sensitive info when asked to print things.
+The CompCredStore interface will always hide sensitive info when asked to print things.
 As a design practice, NEVER print out any sensitive information in any source code, and NEVER store any sensitive information in source code!